Princess Katherine of Greece and Denmark: Return to Greece and marriage

 Her brother George was reinstated as king in 1935, and Katherine returned to Greece with her sister, Irene.
 She joined the Greek Red Cross when the Second World War broke out in 1939.
 In 1941, after Greece had been overrun by Axis forces, she fled to South Africa with her third brother, Paul, in a Sunderland flying boat, where she worked as a nurse at a hospital in Cape Town.
 She heard no news of her sister Helen for four years.
 She returned to England in 1946, sailing the last leg from Egypt to England on the Cunard liner RMS Ascania.
 On board, she met Major Richard Campbell Brandram MC (5 August 1911 – 5 April 1994), an officer in the British Royal Artillery.
 They were engaged three weeks after they arrived in England, but their engagement was announced only in February 1947.
 On 1 April at the Royal Palace, three weeks prior to the wedding, her brother King George had a stroke and died shortly after in Katherine's presence.
 George was succeeded on the Greek throne by Katherine's third brother Paul, who acted as best man at the wedding, which took place according to schedule on 21 April 1947.

 She then accompanied her husband to his new army posting in Baghdad, and they later settled in England.
 On 25 August 1947, King George VI granted her the rank and title of a duke's daughter and she became known as Lady Katherine Brandram.
-She and her husband lived in Eaton Square in Belgravia, and later moved to Marlow, Buckinghamshire.
+She and her husband lived in Belgravia and then in Marlow, Buckinghamshire.

 According to her obituary in The Daily Telegraph, "Lady Katherine lived quietly but remained in close touch with her own and the British royal families.
 She attended the Queen's wedding to Prince Philip (her first cousin on her father’s side and second cousin once removed on her mother’s side), and was a guest at the service to mark Prince Philip's 80th birthday at St George's Chapel, Windsor, in 2001."

 After the death of Infanta Beatriz of Spain in 2002, Katherine was the last surviving great-granddaughter of Queen Victoria, as well the last surviving grandchild of Frederick III, German Emperor and Victoria, Princess Royal.
-She lived for almost 87 years after the death of her brother, King Alexander, and her death left her second cousin (on her mother’s side) and second cousin once removed (on her father’s side) Count Carl Johan Bernadotte of Sweden (31 October 1916 – 5 May 2012) as Queen Victoria's last living great-grandchild.
+She lived for almost 87 years after the death of her brother, King Alexander, and her death left her second cousin (on her mother’s side) and second cousin once removed (on her father's side) Count Carl Johan Bernadotte of Sweden (31 October 1916 – 5 May 2012) as Queen Victoria's last living great-grandchild.

 From the time of the death of her eldest sister Queen Helen, Queen Mother of Romania in 1982, to the time of her own death, she was Queen Victoria's most senior female line descendant.
 Her death marked the end of all female-line direct descendants of Frederick III, German Emperor and Victoria, Princess Royal.